dymmond/sayer/docs/features/settings.md

     print("Debug mode:", settings.debug)
 ```

-No need to pass it explicitly — it’s global, and lazily loaded on first access.
+No need to pass it explicitly — it's global, and lazily loaded on first access.

 ---